Misdemeanor Assault in Phoenix

 Physical injury means causing impairment in someone’s physical condition.
 This can include a direct act like striking someone, or even an indirect act like pushing someone, which causes them to fall and break a bone.
 Intentionally causing injury means that you consciously intended to hurt someone, whereas knowingly causing injury means acting recklessly but without conscious intent to cause harm.
 Acting recklessly includes becoming intoxicated and causing harm due to inebriation (Ariz.
 Rev. Stat.
 Ann. § 13-105).

-Let’s take a look at how Arizona treats the three misdemeanor assault classes…
+Let’s take a look at how Phoenix treats the three misdemeanor assault classes…

 Class I Misdemeanor Assault